 Taking advantage of their absolute control, in 2008 the State and Peace Development Council (SPDC) announced a constitutional referendum in which citizens were supposedly given the option to accept certain constitutional reforms.
 The NLD and other opposition parties strongly opposed the changes discussed in the referendum, but as Suu’s party held no power at the time, the reform took place with a supposed turnout of 99%, an alleged 93.81% of voters accepted the reforms.
 It was done seven days after a devastating cyclone and without any international supervision, but the constitution that was “voted” in 2008, remains today.
 This set of rules grant unprecedented protection to the military regime, and prevent Suu and her party from making any significant changes in the Burmese system.

 First and foremost, it automatically concedes 25% of the seats in the legislative branch to the military.
 This means that 110/440 MPs of the House of Representatives and 56/224 MPs of the House of Nationalities are nominated by the Commander in Chief.
-Moreover, the army ensured this would not be modified, as -according to the 2008 reforms- the law requires more than 75% of the seats to make any amends in the constitution, making it virtually impossible for the governing party to actually make any changes without the support of the military.
-These barriers seem to be constructed specifically to prevent Suu from obtaining power, as according to Article 59, the hypothetical President must not have a single family member that is a citizen of a foreign country.
-This automatically disqualified Suu from becoming the head of government, as her husband and children were of British nationality.
-Consequently, as her party obtained the majority of seats in the 2015 elections, the position of State Counselor was created for her to have essentially the same powers as that of a Prime Minister in a parliamentary system as the de facto head of government.
-Even though the military strongly opposed the move, the NLD was able to approve the bill that created the position in the Upper and Lower House due to their newly obtained majority.
+Moreover, the law -according to the 2008 reforms- requires more than 75% of the seats to make any amends in the constitution, making it virtually impossible for the governing party to actually make any changes.
+Finally, according to Article 59, the hypothetical President must not have a single family member that is a citizen of a foreign country.
+These barriers were constructed specifically to prevent Suu from obtaining power, as her husband and children were of British nationality.
+After Suu Kyi’s party obtained the majority in the 2015 elections, the position of State Counselor was created for her to have essentially the same powers as that of a President.
 As the State Counselor, she is also in charge of the Foreign Affairs Ministry and the President’s Office Ministry.

 Unfortunately, the constitutional blockade does not end there.
 The Commander in Chief of the Tatmadaw -as the army is known in Myanmar- is in charge of electing 5/11 members of the National Defense and Security Council (body that controls intelligence services, border guards and the police) which include the Minister of Defense, the Minister of Interior and the Minister of Border Security.
 Consequently, this ultimately grants the Commander in Chief direct control over the National Defense and Security Council, which also has the power to declare a state of emergency, and can thus take control of the legislative, executive and judiciary powers.